-As required by Section 953(b) of the Dodd-Frank Wall Street Reform and Consumer Protection Act, and Item 402(u) of Regulation S-K, Teradyne is providing the following information about the relationship of the annual total compensation of its employees to the annual total compensation of Mr. Jagiela, the Company's Chief Executive Officer (the "CEO").
+As required by Item 402(u) of Regulation S-K, Teradyne is providing the following information about the relationship of the annual total compensation of its employees to the annual total compensation of Mr. Jagiela, the Company's Chief Executive Officer.
 The pay ratio information included below is a reasonable estimate calculated in a manner consistent with Item 402(u) of Regulation S-K.

-For 2018, Teradyne's last completed fiscal year:
+For 2019, Teradyne's last completed fiscal year:

-- the median of the annual total compensation of all Teradyne employees (other than the CEO) was \$92,268; - the annual total compensation of the CEO, as reported in the Summary Compensation Table on page 39 of this proxy statement, was \$7,172,691; and - the ratio of the annual total compensation of the CEO to the median of the annual total compensation of all employees was 78:1.
+- the median of the annual total compensation of all Teradyne employees (other than the Chief Executive Officer) was \$97,185; - the annual total compensation of the Chief Executive Officer, as reported in the Summary Compensation Table on page 41 of this proxy statement, was \$8,007,913; and - the ratio of the annual total compensation of the Chief Executive Officer to the median of the annual total compensation of all employees was approximately 82:1.

-To identify the median of the annual total compensation of all its employees (the "median employee"), Teradyne examined the 2017 model cash compensation for all employees, excluding our CEO, who were employed by the Company on Teradyne's determination date, October 9, 2017.
+To identify the median of the annual total compensation of all its employees (the "median employee"), Teradyne examined the 2017 model cash compensation for all employees, excluding our Chief Executive Officer, who were employed by the Company on the Company's determination date, October 9, 2017.
 The Company included all employees in all countries, whether employed on a full-time, part-time, temporary or seasonal basis.
 "Model cash compensation" is the target cash compensation of a Company employee consisting of base salary, target sales commissions, target variable cash compensation, and/or target cash bonuses and benefits.
-Teradyne used model cash compensation for all employees as its consistently applied compensation measure because model cash compensation is an internal Company measure that reasonably reflects relative annual compensation to identify the median employee.
+The Company used model cash compensation for all employees as its consistently applied compensation measure because model cash compensation is an internal Company measure that reasonably reflects relative annual compensation to identify the median employee.
 Given its global population, the Company used currency exchange rates as of September 27, 2017 to determine model cash compensation and therefore the median employee.
 The Company did not use any cost-of-living adjustments in identifying the median employee.

 Using model cash compensation as the consistently applied compensation measure, the Company determined the median employee is a field application engineer working in Asia.
-For 2018, the Company continued to use this employee as its median employee because there were no changes in its employee population or employee compensation arrangements that the Company believes would significantly impact the pay ratio disclosure.
-As permitted by SEC regulation, the median employee determination excluded individuals who became employees as a result of the Mobile Industrial Robots ApS and Energid Technologies Corporation acquisitions that were completed within fiscal year 2018.
-Teradyne calculated annual total compensation for the median employee using the same methodology it used for the Company's CEO as set forth in the Summary Compensation Table of this proxy statement.
-As the median employee was not paid in US dollars, the Company used currency exchange rates as of December 26, 2018 to determine the median employee's annual total compensation.
+For 2019, as in 2018, the Company continued to use this employee as its median employee because there were no changes in its employee population or employee compensation arrangements that the Company believes would significantly impact the pay ratio disclosure.
+As permitted by SEC regulation, the median employee determination excluded individuals who became employees as a result of the AutoGuide Mobile Robots and Lemsys S.A. acquisitions, which were completed within the fiscal year ended December 31, 2019.
+Teradyne calculated annual total compensation for the median employee using the same methodology it used for the Company's Chief Executive Officer as set forth in the Summary Compensation Table of this proxy statement.
+As the median employee was not paid in US dollars, the Company used currency exchange rates as of December 24, 2019 to determine the median employee's annual total compensation.